idaholab/moose/framework/doc/content/documentation/sqa/moose_srs.md

 cases.
 When comparing high-end capabilities, many !!acro MOOSE!! competitors target modest-sized clusters with just a few thousand processing cores. !!acro MOOSE!!, however, will be required to routinely executed on much larger clusters with scalability to clusters available in the top 500 systems ([top500.org](http://www.top500.org)). !!acro MOOSE!! will also be targeted at smaller systems such as high-end laptop computers.

 The design goal of !!acro MOOSE!! is to give developers ultimate control over their physical models and applications.
-Designing new models or solving completely new classes of problems will be accomplished by writing standard C++ source code within the framework’s class hierarchy.
-Scientists and engineers will be free to implement completely new algorithms using pieces of the framework where possible, and extending the framework’s capabilities where it makes sense to do so.
+Designing new models or solving completely new classes of problems will be accomplished by writing standard C++ source code within the framework's class hierarchy.
+Scientists and engineers will be free to implement completely new algorithms using pieces of the framework where possible, and extending the framework's capabilities where it makes sense to do so.
 Commercial applications do not have this capability, and instead opt for either a more rigid parameter system or a limited application-specific metalanguage.
 !sqa-end!